KawiraSharon/GVSU-CIS641-Sharon-Kawira-Mungania/docs/software_requirements_specification_final.md

 ###### Consistent compliance audits
     These will ensure the application functionalities align with legal and standard requirements especially the security, data and privacy regulations.
-    Embedding a video that explains how to use the in-app functionalities, so they can easily get themselves acquainted with the application and its functionalities, that will be periodically updated with any new features.
+    Embedding a video that explains how to use the in-app functionalities, so they can easily get themselves acquainted with the application and its functionalities.
+The video will be periodically updated with any new features.
     User feedback will be collected on any areas of resistance by users, and any technical features introduced and used in the revision and implementation of any necessary changes.
-Incorporate work with sponsor to address these areas and offer any additional required training.
+Work with the sponsor will also be incorporated to address the areas of feedback and offer any additional required training.

 #### Ensuring it integrates within their ecosystem / software
 ###### Planning and feasibility analysis
-    Understand the current system - assess current systems within the customer's ecosystemidentify any compatibility issues with the new banking app, also for future risk mitigation.
+    Understand the current system - assess current systems within the customer's ecosystem and identify any compatibility issues that may arise with using the new banking app, also for future risk mitigation.
-    Identify any integration requirements - ensure data formats are catered for, APIs and interfaces are catered for and ensure security protocols that ensure data security and integrity are catered for.
+    Identify any integration requirements - ensure data formats are catered for, APIs and interfaces as well, and ensure security protocols that ensure data security and integrity are catered for.

-###### Calculate and outline scope, schedule and cost expected from the integration
+###### Calculate and outline the scope, schedule and cost expected from the integration
     Identify how much time the intergration requires, including when it starts.
     Identify resources needed, including technical expertise and support.
     Identify any potential risks and put in place mitigation strategies.